Honey Is Money (HIM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Honey Is Money Historical Price

-According to the latest data gathered on Honey Is Money live price page, the current price of Honey Is Money is 0.00029345USD.
-The circulating supply of Honey Is Money(HIM) is 700.06M HIM , giving it a market capitalization of $205.66K.
+According to the latest data gathered on Honey Is Money live price page, the current price of Honey Is Money is 0USD.
+The circulating supply of Honey Is Money(HIM) is 699.52M HIM , giving it a market capitalization of $185.90K.

 How Does Honey Is Money (HIM) Price Prediction Module Work?